bettskut/blockchain-mahasiswa-app/README.md

-# 🎓 Soroban Student Management Smart Contract
+# 🎓 Student Management Smart Contract

 A decentralized student management application built using **Soroban (Stellar Smart Contracts)** and **Rust**.
 This smart contract allows users to manage student data directly on the blockchain with simple and efficient CRUD operations.